eakmotion/therubyracer_for_windows/README.md

 Most of Ruby on Rails developers have a problem to install therubyracer gem in windows environment.
-The therubyracer_for_windows package provides all the necessary gems and v8.dll to solve the this issue.
+The "therubyracer_for_windows" package provides all the necessary gems and v8.dll to solve this issue.

 Installation steps: